awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 **Note**
 A change to the `--cloudwatch-logs-export-configuration` option is always applied to the DB instance immediately\.
 Therefore, the `--apply-immediately` and `--no-apply-immediately` options have no effect\.

-You can also publish PostgreSQL logs by calling the following AWS CLI commands:
+You can also publish PostgreSQL logs by calling the following CLI commands:
 + [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)
 + [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-from-db-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-from-db-snapshot.html)
 + [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html)

-Run one of these AWS CLI commands with the following options:
+Run one of these CLI commands with the following options:
 + `--db-instance-identifier`
 + `--enable-cloudwatch-logs-exports`
 + `--db-instance-class`
 + `--engine`

-Other options might be required depending on the AWS CLI command you run\.
+Other options might be required depending on the CLI command you run\.

-**Modify an instance to publish logs to CloudWatch Logs**
+**Example Modify an instance to publish logs to CloudWatch Logs**

-**Example**
 The following example modifies an existing PostgreSQL DB instance to publish log files to CloudWatch Logs\.
 The `--cloudwatch-logs-export-configuration` value is a JSON object\.
 The key for this object is `EnableLogTypes`, and its value is an array of strings with any combination of `postgresql` and `upgrade`\.
 For Linux, OS X, or Unix: